Articles

 • May 2023: A subsequent General Announcement (GENERAL-23-34) disclosed upcoming obligations to treat Federal Tax Information (FTI) as Controlled Unclassified Information (CUI), starting from the 2024-2025 FAFSA cycle, while reiterating the importance of adhering to NIST 800-171.

-The Department of Education and FSA employs two main tools to enforce compliance with the GLBA: the Student Aid Internet Gateway (SAIG) Agreement and the Federal Single Audit.
-While they differ slightly, they both require institutions to maintain a information security program, conduct periodic risk assessments, and address findings.
+The Department of Education and FSA employ two main tools to enforce compliance with the GLBA: the Student Aid Internet Gateway (SAIG) Agreement and the Federal Single Audit.
+While they differ slightly, they require institutions to maintain an information security program, conduct periodic risk assessments, and address findings.

 The Department of Education and FSA employs two main tools to enforce compliance with the GLBA